 - Able to work under pressure.

 How to Apply:

-Only short-listed candidates whose application responds to the above criteria will be contacted for test and/or competency-based interview.
+Only shortlisted candidates will be contacted with and called for the test and interview.